TheVikta/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 The script display the current directory contents in the long format, with user and group IDs displayed numerically and hidden files

+6-firstdirectory
+The script creates a directory named my_first_directory in the /tmp directory